MilliDGemini/MilliDGemini/README.md

 - 👋 Hi, I’m @MilliDGemini
-- 👀 I’m learing to Coding
+- 👀 🟨 I’m a learning to became a full stake developer
+- 💻 I’m looking to collaborate on any project that will help me to gain knowledge and experience
+- 📫 How to reach me: fsumhyman@gmail.com

 <!---
 MilliDGemini/MilliDGemini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.